Freed Israeli hostages did not know their loved ones had died

 ‘He did not know’

-Another of the hostages released Saturday, Or Levy, had suspected that his wife Einav had died but had not known for sure as he had no access to media during his time in captivity, his mother Geula Levy said.
+Or Levy, another of the hostages released Saturday, had suspected that his wife Einav had died but had not known for sure as he had no access to media during his time in captivity, his mother Geula Levy said.

 Levy, 34, was attending the Nova music festival on October 7 when he was kidnapped.
 His wife Einav was killed in the attack.

-Levy’s mother said he had asked about his wife while in Sheba Hospital following his release.
+Following his release on Saturday, Levy’s mother said he had asked about his wife while in Sheba Hospital, where he was reunited with family members.

 “He did not know.
-He assumed, and asked, and we told him,” she told Israel’s public broadcaster Kann 11 News.
+He assumed, and asked, and we told him,” Geula told Israel’s public broadcaster Kann 11 News.

-The father and son came together “as if nothing had happened,” Geula Levy said.
+The father and son came together “as if nothing had happened,” Geula said.

 Levy’s family issued a statement following his release, celebrating his return while also mourning the death of Einav.